ibm-cloud-docs/Cloudant/guides/backup-guide-using-replication.md

 a database backup stores your database content to a checkpoint.
 It's possible to 'roll back' to a specific checkpoint.
 The checkpoint isn't specific to a precise time.
-Instead,
-it's a record of the database as it was after specific changes occurred during the backup period.
+The checkpoint is a record of the database as it was after specific changes occurred during the backup period.
 In this way,
 a backup can preserve the state of your database at a selected time.